gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

       a-  st      wi   fi    8
       Final file name: a-stwifi.adb

-Of course no file shortening algorithm can guarantee uniqueness over all possible unit names, and if file name krunching is used then it is your responsibility to ensure that no name clashes occur.
-The utility program ``gnatkr`` is supplied for conveniently determining the krunched name of a file.
+Of course, no file shortening algorithm can guarantee uniqueness over all possible unit names.
+If file name krunching is used, it'is your responsibility to ensure that no name clashes occur.
+The utility program ``gnatkr`` is supplied so that you can conveniently determine the krunched name of a file.

 .. _Examples_of_gnatkr_Usage: